g-hodge/Hodge-Data-Science-Portfolio/basic-streamlit-app/README.md

 ## Data 📊
 This project's data comes from a modified version of **Kristen Gorman, Tony Williams, and William Fraser's** ["Ecological Sexual Dimorphism and Environmental Variability within a Community of Antarctic Penguins (Genus *Pygoscelis*)"](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0090081).

-The dataset contains nine variables, which include:
+The dataset contains nine variables:

 ``bill_depth_mm``: The depth of penguins' bills measured in millimeters.